davidtwco/rfcs/text/0000-build-std-context.md

 2. Rebuilding the standard library with ABI-modifying flags
 3. Building the standard library for tier three targets

-This RFC lays out the lengthy and broad context required to review future proposals to these problems.
+Proposals to solve these problems come broadly under the umbrella of "build-std" and date back over 10 years ago, though no complete solution has yet reached consensus.
+This RFC documents and summarises the lengthy and broad context around this feature, and identifies motivations and constraints that future proposals may take into account.
+It does not propose any changes directly but instead supports future proposals and their reviewers.

 This RFC is co-authored by [David Wood][davidtwco] and [Adam Gemmell][adamgemmell].
 To improve the readability of this RFC, it does not follow the standard RFC template, while still aiming to capture all of the salient details that the template encourages.

-Due to the length of this RFC, it is split over multiple files to avoid rendering issues and slow loading on some platforms.
+This RFC also includes an [literature review appendix][appendix] in a separate file which contains a summary of all literature found during the process of writing this RFC.

 ## Scope
 [scope]: #scope